Home » Recipes » Side Dishes » Vegetables » Fried Yellow Squash

 Here’s how to make this easy yellow squash recipe.

 • Preheat the oil.
-Add at least 2″ of oil to a large dutch oven.
+Add at least 2″ of oil to a large Dutch oven.
 Place over medium-low heat to bring the temperature to 350° F.

 • Dry the squash.
 Slice the squash into rounds of equal thickness.
 Pat dry with a paper towel.